Atm0n/ConfigurableReader/README.md

   - Smooth animated transitions.
   - Modernized About and Settings dialogs.
 - **[ ] CI/CD:** Automated builds and releases via GitHub Actions.
+- [ ] Add speed reading mode with part of the word in bold.

 ## License